ncsulsj/Robust_Retreival_Summarization/README.md

 ## Data and Model Weights

 You could access our generated training and test datasets through the supplementary material.
+Our trained LoRA model weights is larger than 84MB, which exceeds the size limit.
+One can reproduce our model weights through the `train.py` in the `model_training` directory by specifying the training data location.

 (To generate the synthetic data, you also need to store OPENAI_API_KEY in a `.env` file in the `data_generation` directory)